-- You have ever had a bad reaction, rash or allergy to Azithromycin (Zithromax®), Clarithromycin (Biaxin®), Erythromycin, or other related medications. - You know you have had an allergic reaction to antibiotics, but cannot remember which one. - You are female and having lower belly pain, pain with sex, vomiting or fever. - You are male and having pain or swelling in the testicles ("balls") or fever. - You are pregnant.
-Although you still need treatment, call your doctor or clinic as soon as possible. - You have a serious long-term illness such as kidney, heart or liver disease. - You are taking prescription medicine, especially for heart disease or serious mental illness.
+- You have ever had a bad reaction, rash or allergy to Azithromycin (Zithromax[®]), Cefixime (Suprax[®]), Cephalosporins, Clarithromycin (Biaxin[®]), Erythromycin, Penicillins, or other related medications. - You know you have had an allergic reaction to antibiotics, but cannot remember which one. - You are female and having lower belly pain, pain with sex, vomiting or fever. - You are male and having pain or swelling in the testicle ("balls") or fever. - You are pregnant.
+Although you still need treatment, call your healthcare provider or clinic as soon as possible. - You have a serious illness such as kidney, heart or liver disease. - You are taking prescription medicine, especially for heart disease or serious mental illness.

-Take your EPT medicine as directed.
-For one kind of antibiotic (Doxycycline), that will mean taking it every day for 7 days in a row.
-For the other kind of antibiotic (Azithromycin) this will mean taking all of the medication as one dose: all pills swallowed at the same time, or one right after the other.
+Take your EPT medicine as directed by your healthcare provider: take pills as instructed until finished.
 Drink plenty of water when you take the medicine.
-This antibiotic can cause an upset stomach, diarrhea, nausea, or vomiting.
+This medicine can cause an upset stomach, diarrhea, nausea, or vomiting in some individuals.
 This should not last long.
-If you become concerned about these side effects, call your doctor.
+If you become concerned about these side effects, call your healthcare provider.
 Taking the pills with food can decrease the chance of having an upset stomach.

-If you develop an itchy rash ("hives"), call your doctor's office, you may be allergic to this medicine.
+If you develop an itchy rash ("hives"), call your healthcare provider's office, you may be allergic to this medicine.